 How to Use the Facebook Ads Manager?

-If you’re a Facebook ads newbie, the ads manager can be a confusing place so we’re going to walk you through the features of it so that you can get started using it.
+If you’re a Fb ads manager newbie, the ads manager can be a confusing place so we’re going to walk you through its features so you can get started using it.

 It seems pretty obvious what to do with these options right?
 You can use these tools before you launch your campaign.

-The Campaign Planner is mainly for media planners and agencies who are creating advertising campaigns for clients.
+The Facebook Campaign Planner is mainly for media planners and agencies who are creating advertising campaigns and manage Facebook ads for multiple clients.
 It’s not something you need to experiment with unless you are creating Facebook ad campaigns for clients.

-In the Creative Hub, you can mock up ads and share them with team members or clients before you start creating the campaign.
-If you work a designer, then this tool can come in handy!
+In the Creative Hub, you can mock-up ads and share them with team members or clients before you start creating the campaign.
+If you work as a designer, then this tool can come in handy!

 Create + Manage